Nayphee/Gauntlet-Construction-Kit/README.md

 The 128 levels on the finished `gauntlet_levels.d64` were generated rather than designed, which makes them, in the tradition of *Gauntlet: The Deeper Dungeons*, something more like **Gauntlet: The Sloppier Dungeons**.
+It's far from perfect but I felt I had to ship the construction kit with at least something for the user to play with instead of an empty level disk.

 A couple of dozen are set pieces that were designed — the two Deaths levels, the vault, the hoard, the ones built out of doors, the ones that